 Frequently Asked Questions

-Catherine Thompson was sentenced to death for arranging the murder of her husband for the insurance money
+Catherine Thompson was convicted of the murder of her husband